n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 (don't forget to set up a build step for your package to compile TypeScript files)

 Alright, then we install the package in our project.
-Finally, we specify the package path in project's `tsconfig.json` (since we don't use the default `@types` folder) to see that it works!
+Finally, we specify the package path in the project's `tsconfig.json` (since we don't use the default `@types` folder) to see that it works!

 ### Using the values